 Gucci Brixton Leather Horsebit Loafer (£540)

-Whatever age you are, a cashmere jumper is always considered a chic luxury.
+Whatever age you are, a cashmere jumper is always considered a stylish luxury.

 You might have to replace your white T-shirts regularly, but they will forever be a wardrobe building block.